Azure-Samples/cosmos-db-design-patterns/attribute-array/README.md

 ## Getting the code

-There are a few ways you can start working with the code in this demo.

 ### **Clone the Repository to Your Local Computer:**

 **Using the Terminal:**

 - Open the terminal on your computer.
 - Navigate to the directory where you want to clone the repository.
-- Type `git clone https://github.com/Azure-Samples/cosmos-db-design-patterns.git` and press enter.
+- Type `git clone git clone https://github.com/Azure-Samples/cosmos-db-design-patterns.git` and press enter.
 - The repository will be cloned to your local machine.

 **Using Visual Studio Code:**